 Landscaping has been used throughout to enhance the design.
-The front yard is punctuated by three low lying standard hydrangea plants, which create a visually interesting edge along the street.
-Along the north property line, a series of narrow, flowering cherry trees have been proposed to bring life and colour to the façade while maintaining privacy.
-At the southwest corner, a Katsura Maple tree has been proposed as part of the tree replacement strategy on site.
+The front yard is punctuated by low lying plants, which create a visually interesting edge along the street.
+Along the south property line, a series of narrow, flowering cherry trees have been proposed to bring life and colour to the façade while maintaining privacy.
+At the rear yard a series of Katsura trees have been proposed as part of the tree replacement strategy on site.
 This will provide shade in the summer and increased privacy to adjacent neighbours.
+A hedge provides privacy at the north property line.
+We are retaining a holly at the northwest corner that will help retain privacy amongst the neighbours.